Diversity and inclusion

 Diversity is one of Allen & Overy’s strategic business priorities.
 Our aim is to build an environment where everyone feels supported and comfortable in being open, and where the differences between our people create opportunities not barriers.

-Globally, we have three strategic priorities: to achieve better gender balance and greater racial and ethnic representation at the top levels of our organisation and to promote greater LGBT+ inclusion.
+Globally, we have three strategic priorities: to achieve better gender balance and greater racial and ethnic representation at the top levels of our organisation and to promote greater LGBTQ+ inclusion.

 Much of our wider diversity programme focuses on promoting inclusion and equality at a local level – whether that’s gender, sexual orientation, race and ethnicity, social background, disability, age, religion or any other differences – as the issues and ways to remove barriers can differ from country to country.
 All of our work is underpinned by a set of guiding principles based on impact, accountability and openness.

 Building a diverse and inclusive organisation is essential for our future success.
 It is everyone’s responsibility at A&O to drive progress, adopt our Code of Conduct and understand the standards and behaviours we should all abide by in our working lives.

 A message to all A&O people from Wim Dejonghe and Gareth Price (Senior and Managing Partners).